MN Indian Scholarship and Tribal Grant

 Find more information: Scholarship Opportunities

-Thanks to the Minnesota State’s Workforce Development Scholarship program, Northwest Technical College is offering 25 $2,500 scholarships for students beginning in the Fall of 2020.
-Scholarships are available to students enrolling in the following high demand fields (Feb.
-1, 2020 priority deadline).
-Priority application review will be given to applications received before or on Feb 1, but applications will still be accepted after that date.
+Thanks to the Minnesota State’s Workforce Development Scholarship program, Northwest Technical College is offering 30 $2,500 scholarships for students beginning in the Fall of 2021.
+Scholarships are available to students enrolling in the following high demand fields listed below (April 30, 2021 priority deadline).
+Priority application review will be given to applications received before or on April 30, but applications will still be accepted after that date.

-Workforce Development Scholarships are still available for the 2020-2021 academic school year.
-Full-time, first-time NTC students pursuing careers in automotive service, early childhood education or childcare, dental assisting, emerging computer technology, engineering technology, medical coding or practical nursing are welcome to apply.
+Workforce Development Scholarships are available for the 2021-2022 academic school year.
+Priority is given to full-time, first-time NTC students pursuing careers in automotive service, early childhood education or childcare, dental assisting, emerging computer technology, engineering technology, gerontology & aging care, health science broad field, healthcare admin support or specialist, medical coding, nursing-generic (RN) or practical nursing (PN) are welcome to apply.

 Emerging Computer Technology

-Students must be Minnesota Residents and first-time college students who plan to enroll full-time.
-Please complete the form below.
-Priority application review will be given to applications received before or on Feb 1, but applications will still be accepted after that date.
+Students must be Minnesota Residents and priority is given to first-time college students who plan to enroll full-time.
+Priority application review will be given to applications received before or on April 30, but applications will still be accepted after that date.
 APPLY